 'A livewire impossible to pigeonhole' The Times

 Tansy Davies (b.
-1973) characterises the role of the solo saxophone in her 2004 work Iris as that of ‘a shaman, or one who walks between worlds’ and in doing so she also describes herself – a musician whose boundary crossing curiosity makes her one of the most distinctive voices in British music today.
+1973) characterises the role of the solo saxophone in her 2004 work Iris as that of ‘a shaman, or one who walks between worlds’.
+In doing so she also describes herself – a musician whose boundary-breaking curiosity makes her a truly distinctive voice.
 With a background as a horn player, electric guitarist and vocalist, Davies studied composition with Simon Bainbridge at the Guildhall School of Music & Drama and with Simon Holt at Royal Holloway.
 In 2004 Davies’s neon, a gritty collage of twisted modernist funk written for the Composers Ensemble, quickly became her calling card and continues to be performed internationally.

 The recipient of a 2009 Paul Hamlyn Award, Davies has written works for numerous world-class orchestras, including Tilting (2005) for the London Symphony Orchestra and Wild Card, premiered by the BBC Symphony Orchestra at the 2010 Proms.
-Her music has been championed internationally by ensembles including The Israel Contemporary Players, Ensemble intercontemporain, and the Tokyo Symphony Orchestra and at festivals including Ultima, Présences, and the Warsaw Autumn.
+Her music has been championed internationally by ensembles including the Toronto Symphony Orchestra, BBC National Orchestra of Wales, Orkest de Ereprijs, Ensemble intercontemporain, the Tokyo Symphony Orchestra, and The Israel Contemporary Players, and at festivals including MaerzMusik, Leeds Lieder, Ultima, Présences, and Warsaw Autumn.

-Davies’s critically acclaimed first opera Between Worlds – a bold and highly individual response to the events of 9/11 to a libretto by Nick Drake – was premiered by English National Opera in 2015 in a production by Deborah Warner.
+Davies’s critically acclaimed debut opera Between Worlds – a bold and highly individual response to the events of 9/11 to a libretto by Nick Drake – was premiered by English National Opera in 2015 in a production by Deborah Warner.
 It was later awarded the 2016 British Composer Award for Stage Work.
 Re-greening for large singing orchestra was premiered at Snape Maltings, Aldeburgh, by the National Youth Orchestra of Great Britain, who later performed the work at the 2015 BBC Proms.
 Forest, a concerto for four horns and orchestra, co-commissioned by the New York Philharmonic, Philharmonia Orchestra and the Warsaw Autumn Festival, was premiered in February 2017.
-In 2018 a new music theatre work, Cave, was premiered by Mark Padmore, Elaine Mitchener, and the London Sinfonietta.
+In 2018 chamber opera Cave, commissioned by the Royal Opera House, was premiered by Mark Padmore, Elaine Mitchener, and the London Sinfonietta.